 Brick Township is located in Ocean County, New Jersey, and is home to over 75,000 residents and tens of thousands of vehicles.
 That's plenty of business for the local junkyards and car removal services, and it's those that we will look at here!

-Auto salvage should be a painless and hassle-free process, and if you stick with reputable companies, it will be.
+Selling your junk car should be a painless and hassle-free process, and if you stick with reputable companies, it will be.
 Take a look at the following professional services when offloading your unwanted or damaged car.
 These services give you a quote over the phone or online, pick up your car and pay you on the spot.
 You effort is minimal.

 Cash for Cars Brick - (732) 924-8000: A quick and easy option to get cash for your junk vehicle.